Easy Fondue Party How to Fondue, Accessories and Recipes

 I love this trend!
 I say let's bring back the 70's-kind-of-casual-parties and fondue is the perfect fit.

-And what could be more perfect attire for an easy fondue party than tie dye?
+tie dye?
 Invite your friends over and ask them to wear their favorite tie dye or 70's attire.
 Here are a few choices from CafePress:

 Having the right equipment will make your life as a host SO much easier.
 Over the years I have tried several different types of pots and have learned to have a variety of pots available so that you are ready for any situation.